That's me reading my own story in the sports section on the Alabama Gulf Coast 2006.

 Some interesting notes from my journalism career:

-- I moved to Mobile, Alabama, immediately after college to cover high school sports in the Deep South.
-This was the most amazing experience of my professional life.
-In the South, life’s necessities go in this order: 1) Jesus and 2) football, followed closely by food, air, shelter, and water.
-And let’s be honest, depending on the importance of the game we often saw football jump to the top of that list.
+• I moved to Mobile, Alabama, immediately after college to cover high school sports in the Deep South.
+This was the most eye-opening experience of my professional life.
+In the South, life’s necessities go in this order: 1) Jesus, and then 2) football, followed closely by food, air, shelter, and water.
+And let’s be honest, depending on the importance of the big game we often saw football jump to the top of that list.

-- I was the first daily newspaper writer in the country to profile Julio Jones, a star wide receiver for the Atlanta Falcons and Tennessee Titans.
-Julio is one of the NFL’s best players and I first met him when he was just a freshman at Foley High School.
+• I was the first daily newspaper writer in the country to profile Julio Jones, a star wide receiver who mostly played for the Atlanta Falcons.
+Julio was one of the NFL’s best players and a surefire Hall of Famer, and I first met him when he was a freshman at Foley High School.
 Julio was the back-up running back then, and he looked like a G.I.
 Joe compared to everyone else on the team.
 Every high school sports writer has a kid that goes on to big things at the professional level.
 My guy is Julio.

-- Somebody I was writing about actually threatened to cut my balls off if we ran the story.
-We ran it, and thankfully nothing happened.
+• Somebody I was writing about actually threatened to cut my balls off.
+We ran the story, and thankfully nothing happened.
 This guy and his wife managed one of the competitive youth swimming leagues in our area, and they got caught rigging the system so their team got all the best swimmers.
 We outed them in the paper with plenty of proof, and he flipped out big time.
 Note to parents: don’t be that guy.
 Those kids were like 12 years old.

-- I have covered a lot of interesting things besides sports: Mardi Gras parades and hurricanes come to mind.
-I made it safely through two epic hurricanes—Ivan and Katrina—both of which decimated the Gulf Coast.
+• I have covered a lot of interesting things besides sports: Mardi Gras parades and hurricanes come to mind.
+I made it safely through two epic Gulf Coast hurricanes—Ivan and Katrina.
 I’ll never forget following one of the local high school football coaches back to his house after Hurricane Ivan.
 We found his wife in the backyard swimming pool digging through sand to find household items.
 Yeah, their entire swimming pool was full of sand.
 Incredible.

 I don’t work in newspapers anymore, but I will always miss the rush of deadline writing.
 This website hosts some of my favorite stories from my journalism career.
 Each story represents a unique part of my life—little vignettes of who I was and what was happening at the time.